AStroCvijo/Detection-of-formatting-style-from-user-s-code-using-ML/README.md

 Project made for the purpose of applying to JetBrains internship. <br>
 Reproduction of the ["Learning to Format Coq Code Using Language Models"](https://arxiv.org/pdf/2006.16743v1) paper.

-Date of creation: August, 2024
+Date of creation: October, 2024